 Make a list of what you are making first to figure out what supplies you are going to need.

-You Will Need These Supplies For Most DIY Essential Oil Gifts
+Supplies You Will Need For Most DIY Essential Oil Gifts

 Naturally, you need some oils.
 You can select a starter kit or buy the oils individually.
 If you try a starter kit select one with more than just a few scents so you can have a variety.
 Also, make sure you read about which ones you are getting.